stackhpc/ansible-lustre/README.md

 - The router forming the 1-2 gateway needs a route to 4 to be defined using a gateway from 2-3.
 - The router forming the 2-3 gateway needs a route to 4 to be defined using a gateway from 3-4.

+# TODOs
+Items listed here may be useful but are not planned for delivery in current phase.
+- Shared key functionality:
+    - Fix key distribution code.
+    - Test whether kernel key bug exists on current version.
+    - Test workarounds for ssk kernel key issue: Could log in as root rather than using sudo when mounting.
+Note current `authorized_keys` entries for `root` prevent running commands.
+    - Get reverse DNS lookup working (e.g. `nslookup <ip_addr>`) - will be difficult given current network config.
+See https://jira.whamcloud.com/browse/LU-10593.
+- Add option to control whether unknown nodemaps (and potentially other "externally"-configured nodemap options, e.g. additional ranges?) are deleted or not.
+- Extend lnet.py and nodemap.py tools with an `import` command to provide full control.
+Should do an (object-based) diff against live config, change only necessary items and output diff so stdout can drive ansible's `changed_when`.
+- Use an `eth0_address` variable in addition to `ansible_host` to protect against cases where latter is odd.
+- Try using ganesha on the lnet routers: mount lustre, then re-export as nfs for clients.
+- Speed tests: various ssk levels, ganesha etc.
+- Update lustre Prometheus exporter to use `https://github.com/HewlettPackard/lustre_exporter/pull/148` for OST data in 2.12 (note PR currently doesn't compile).
 ---

 <b id="f1">1.</b> The lustre documentation for the [Fileset Feature](http://doc.lustre.org/lustre_manual.xhtml#SystemConfigurationUtilities.fileset) is confusing/incorrect as it appears to be describing **submounts** which involve the client specifying a path in the filesystem, and are hence voluntary, with **filesets** where the client only specifies the filesystem to mount and the server only exports